Esri/arcgis-maps-sdk-java-samples/README.md

  1. ArcGIS identity: An ArcGIS named user account that is a member of an organization in ArcGIS Online or ArcGIS Enterprise.
  2. API key: A permanent key that gives your application access to Esri location services.
 Visit your [ArcGIS Developers Dashboard](https://developers.arcgis.com/dashboard) to create a new API key or access an existing API key.

+Note: *in the following instructions for setting the API key, if a `gradle.properties` file does not already exist in the `/.gradle` folder within your home directory, a Gradle task in the samples build.gradle file will generate one for you.*

 ## Instructions

 ### IntelliJ IDEA